simeononsecurity/simeononsecurity.ch/content/articles/developing-secure-browsing-habits-for-a-safer-online-experience/index.en.md

 Unsecured browsing can result in several negative consequences, including **financial loss**, **identity theft**, and **reputation damage**.
 For instance, if you shop online or use online banking services using an unsecured connection, cybercriminals can intercept your sensitive information and use it for fraudulent activities.
 Similarly, opening email attachments from unknown senders or clicking on suspicious links can infect your device with **malware**, which can damage your system, steal your data, and even spy on your online activities.

 On top of that, unsecured browsing can also lead to the compromise of your **online privacy**.
 Your online activities can be tracked by third-party entities, including advertisers, and your personal information can be used for **targeted advertising**.
-This can be particularly concerning if you are sharing sensitive information online, such as your medical history or financial details.
+This can be particularly concerning if you're sharing sensitive information online, such as your medical history or financial details.

 #### The Benefits of Secure Browsing Habits